SoftInstigate/restheart-website/docs/v6/mgmt/relationships.md

 collection, so that it automatically adds the links to related documents in its representation.**

+{: bs-callout.bs-callout-info}
+Declaring relationships adds the `_links` property to the documents only in the HAL representation format.
+This is not available in the default representation format.
+Add the query parameter `?rep=HAL` to display the `_links` property.

 ## The _rels_ collection metadata

 In RESTHeart, not only documents but also dbs and collections have